 Faz of Shortpacked! seems to go out of his way to pursue women simply to reinforce his belief that he's straight, even though all evidence (including his actual sexual relations in the past) contradicts this.

 Specifically, he chose purity over sleeping with Galasso's hot daughter, and slept with Ninja Rick.
 However, the latter was only so he could become a Twofer Token Minority (gay and Asian) and keep his job, and he has made repeated advances on Amber, which she hasn't reciprocated.
 He also seemed sad when Amber hugged him and he revealed he's never touched a woman as much as a simple hug before.
 Bottom line is that he may be straight, bi, or gay, but he is clearly messed up.

 In the later issues of Sonichu, every handful of pages is guaranteed to have more than a few carefully veiled hints that the main characters and the comic creator is straight, and usually more than a few not-so-carefully veiled hints, along the lines of "I, Christian Weston Chandler, am straight".
 He sure brings this up a lot for some reason.

-Well, as Zii said, "She's not a lesbian, she just doesn't sleep with men", mainly due to her trauma.
+In an interesting inversion, Yuki is afraid that she's turning straight (or bisexual) for Gary, as shown in strip #300, May 13, 2010 (NSFW).
+Well, Zii had previously said "She's not a lesbian, she just doesn't sleep with men", mainly due to childhood trauma.

 Sonya: Thanks to you, I eat pussy on a nightly basis!